-- Check how much property is selling for in a particular area on the Rightmove website
+Find out how much property is selling for in a particular area on the Rightmove website

-Where you can get a buy-to-let mortgage
+Where to get a buy-to-let mortgage

 Most of the big banks and some specialist lenders offer BTL mortgages.

 It’s a good idea to talk to a mortgage broker before you take out a buy-to-let mortgage, as they will help you choose the most suitable deal for you.

-You can also use comparison websites - these are a good starting point for anyone trying to find a mortgage tailored to their needs.
+Comparison websites are a good starting point for anyone trying to find a mortgage tailored to their needs.